 RELATED ECOLOGY PROGRAMS

-By spring 2019, Washington’s need for clear, updated guidance will be addressed by developing a spatial analysis tool and new management recommendations for commercial, marine net-pen aquaculture in Puget Sound, Willapa Bay and Grays Harbor.
+By Spring 2019, Washington’s need for clear, updated information will be addressed by developing new guidance and a spatial screening tool for commercial, marine net pens of Atlantic salmon in Puget Sound, Willapa Bay and Grays Harbor.

 Fall 2016 to spring 2019